levkk/rwf/CONTRIBUTING.md

 ### Usability over micro-optimizations

-Rum prioritizes user ergonomics over _bleeding_ edge runtime performance.
+Rwf prioritizes user ergonomics over _bleeding_ edge runtime performance.
 Rust already runs at native speed (think x86/ARM instructions, not an interpreter with a slow GC), and most code will fetch bytes from the network, so a few allocations and clones aren't going to make a difference.
 When designing APIs, please prioritize making them easy to use.
 Concretely, if lifetimes are giving you grief, just clone the struct.

 Functions should accept the most inputs possible, for example: